stevenlio88/Portfolio/content/projects/hanoi/index.md

 ### QNetwork

+The Q-Network serves as the function approximator in the Deep Q-Network (DQN) agent, estimating the expected long-term return, or Q-Value, for taking a specific action in a given state, $Q(s, a)$.

+**Network Structure**

-The standard fully-connected (feedforward) Neural Network structure is:
+The network is structured as a standard Fully-Connected (Feedforward) Neural Network (Multilayer Perceptron):

-1. **Input**: The current **state** $s$ (a vector length $N \times K$ i.e. $ 3 \times 3 = 9$ representation of the disc positions)
+- **Input Layer**: Accepts the current state $s$ as input.
+For the 3-disc Tower of Hanoi, this is a flattened vector of length $N \times 3$ (i.e., $3 \times 3 = 9$) that numerically represents the disc configuration across the three pegs.

-2. **Architecture**: A simple Multilayer Perceptron (MLP) with two hidden layers, each containing 64 nodes.
-3. **Activation**: The Rectified Linear Unit ($ReLU$) activation function is applied after the first and second hidden layers.
+- **Hidden Layers**: The core of the network features two hidden layers, each consisting of 64 nodes.
+The Rectified Linear Unit ($\text{ReLU}$) activation function is applied after each hidden layer to introduce the necessary non-linearity, enabling the network to learn complex relationships within the state space.

-3. **Output**: A Q-value for every possible **action** $a$ equals to the action space (e.g. size 6).
+- **Output Layer**: Produces a vector of Q-values, where the dimension equals the size of the action space (6 possible moves).
+Each output node represents the estimated value for one specific action.

+**Q-Learning Mechanism**

-The agent - NN sees only what the given state is then based on iterative training, and based on the experiences it will begin to summarize its learning (based on reward/penality received) to better approximate the corresponding Q-Value for each state-action pair.
+The network's primary function is to replace the traditional Q-Table.
+In essence, the vast array of state-action values is now implicitly encoded within the weights and biases of the network.
+Through iterative training based on rewards and penalties received, the Q-Network learns to approximate the optimal Q-Value for every state-action pair.

-In a sense that the Q-Table is now stored as the weights/bias within the hidden layers of the NN instead of a table.

-It is important to understand the fundamental method behind the Q-Learning framework with DQN, where the QNetwork is estimating the Q-Value for each state-action pairs as opposed to directly output the best discrete action.

-Since we are still staying with the Q-Learning framework where leverages the Bellman Optimality Equation which provide the agent better sense on how the value of the reward is associated with the state and the action taken.
-This provide the efficiency improvement over a trial and error approach if the Neural Network just learn based on the amount of reward/loss after each action.

-The Bellman Equation and the Bellman Optimality Equation key concept is in the **Target** value, where it updates the current Q-value after *peaking* at what the next reward would be if choose the next action based on the max Q-value in the next targeted state.
+The learning process stays rooted in the principles of Q-Learning by leveraging the Bellman Optimality Equation.
+This equation provides a major efficiency improvement by not only learning from the immediate reward but also by bootstrapping the future expected return.
+The key concept is the calculation of the Target Q-Value, which is used to update the current Q-estimate.
+It is derived by "looking ahead" to the maximum possible discounted value from the next state ($s'$), thus giving the agent a stronger and more efficient sense of the long-term value associated with each action taken.

 ### Bellman Optimality Equation